22 Healthy Sweet Snacks

 20. Dates + Tahini

 Dates, specifically Medjool dates, have a rich caramel-like taste and a soft, chewy texture making them a delicious sweet snack.
 Although they can certainly be eaten on their own, pairing them with a bit of tahini helps to bring out a lovely combination of sweet and savory flavors, and provide a touch of healthy fats at the same time.
 Not a fan of tahini?
 No problem.
 Peanut butter, almond butter, cashew butter, or any form of nut or seed butter will work just as well.

 21. Homemade Cookies

 Along with muffins and granola bar, making your own cookies is a great way to control the total amount of sugar and quality of ingredients in your snacks.
-For instance, these homemade oatmeal peanut butter cookies contain 7 grams of sugar per cookie, while these store-bought oatmeal peanut butter cookies 11 grams of sugar per cookie, along with refined sugar, vegetable oil and additives.
+For instance, these homemade oatmeal peanut butter cookies contain 7 grams of sugar per cookie, while these store-bought oatmeal peanut butter cookies 11 grams of sugar per cookie, along with refined sugar, vegetable oil, and additives.
 Seriously, just making your own baked goods can make all of the difference.

 22. Dark Chocolate

 Not all chocolate is created equal and, although this may seem like a small swap, it can make an impact over time.
 By simply opting for chocolate with a higher percentage of cacao, ideally 70% of more, you can quickly reduce the overall sugar content of this sweet snack.
-In fact, many chocolate bars and milk chocolate bars are labelled as candy, not chocolate, since they contain more sugar per serving than actual cacao.
+In fact, many chocolate bars and milk chocolate bars are labeled as candy, not chocolate, since they contain more sugar per serving than actual cacao.